 Having focused my attentions on the original Mega Man series on the NES, I never realized how prolific the Mega Man X series was.
 I certainly didn't know it extended into the Playstation 2 generation.
 Well, if you need to play catch up, Mega Man X Collection is the way to do it.
 This disc contains the first six games in the series, originally released on the SNES (1-3) and Playstation One (4-6).
 Considering how much dough the SNES cartridges can run you, this package is one heck of a deal.
 Mega Man X is a natural evolution of the Mega Man franchise featuring larger characters, gorgeous stages, cinematic storylines, and more sophisticated controls.
 Is the gameplay superior to the Mega Man series?
 Not really.
 The charge shot is powerful, but I felt the need to use it constantly, and that becomes tiresome.
 The ability to jump up vertical walls is useful but looks awfully cheesy.
 The oversized characters are rendered with style and personality, but tend to repeat a lot.
 The electronic tunes are generally not as catchy as the original Mega Man games.
 Still, these are quality games that will give your thumbs a workout for months on end.
 The sheer artistry of the graphics is terrific, and I absolutely loved the scenic backdrops like the ice-encrusted city skyline.
 Some of the later entries have cartoon-quality intermissions, and an unlockable racing game is tossed in for good measure.
-So if you're late to the Mega Man X party and want to see what it's all about, this slick collection is all you'll really need. © Copyright 2013 The Video Game Critic.
+So if you're late to the Mega Man X party and want to see what it's all about, this slick collection is all you'll really need.
+Note: May not display on some HDTVs due to 240p video mode. © Copyright 2013 The Video Game Critic.

 Save mechanism: password, memory card